polyglot-compiler/JLang/docs/developer-guide.md

 thing to do is use `lldb` or `gdb`.
 With `lldb` you can find exactly where the program crashes, and see the source code that corresponds to each stack frame.

+It is also possible to debug the program in vscode.
+Install the [Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) plugin and config it to use `lldb` or `gdb`.
+A sample `gdb` config is provided in `.vscode/launch.json`.

 Once you find where the program is crashing, it's usually helpful to find the corresponding LLVM IR (within the `.ll` files corresponding to the Java class of interest).